sutrolabs/census-docs/destinations/braze.md

 * Pre-standardize your fields to match Braze’s format (i.e. "US")
 * Use Custom Attributes to store them instead
 {% endhint %}

+When syncing to Arrays of Objects, Census will perform a deep diff of all of the objects in the array.
+This means that if you have an array of objects, and only one object in the array changes, only that object will be sent to Braze.
+As mentioned above, make sure that each object in the array has a unique ID field that can be used to calculate the diff.

 ### Data Types in Braze